Meredith Jane McCarty

 ----------------------------------------------------------------------------------------------------

 As for interests outside of science, I have many hobbies.
-I especially enjoy the visual arts-- primarily film photography and making paper collages.
-I have previously directed and edited short films and music videos, and have kept this up on occasion whilst in graduate school.
+I especially enjoy the visual arts-- primarily film photography.
+In my early 20s, I directed and edited short films and music videos in Austin and LA, and am now primarily shooting scenic videos while hiking and backpacking.

-I can otherwise be found hiking with my two dogs, reading, playing the piano, bouldering, or traveling as often as I am able.
+I can otherwise be found exploring the neighborhood with my two dogs, reading, playing the piano, listening to music, bouldering, or traveling as often as I am able.

 🎶 🐕 🐕 🎶